 To maintain and improve standards throughout the school a formal premises safety inspection will be undertaken three times per year and records kept.
-The school will be inspected by the health and safety coordinator and premises manager.
+The school will be inspected by East Sussex County Council.

 The Health and Safety Governor will review the inspection checklists to ensure that these are being carried out, that they are effective and that issues raised are being resolved.